David Geffen

-David Lawrence Geffen (born February 21, 1943) is an American business magnate, producer and film studio executive.
-He co-created Asylum Records in 1971 with Elliot Roberts, Geffen Records in 1980, DGC Records in 1990, and DreamWorks SKG in 1994.
+David Lawrence Geffen (born February 21, 1943) is an American film producer, record executive, and media proprietor.
+In music, he co-founded Asylum Records with Elliot Roberts in 1971 before founding Geffen Records in 1980, DGC Records in 1990, and co-founding DreamWorks Records (with Mo Ostin, Michael Ostin and Lenny Waronker) in 1996.
+In film, he founded the Geffen Film Company in 1982 and co-founded DreamWorks SKG (with Steven Spielberg and Jeffrey Katzenberg) in 1994.

+According to Forbes, Geffen is the wealthiest person in the global entertainment industry; he has an estimated net worth of US$9 billion as of 2024.

-Early life
+Early life and education

 David Geffen was born in Borough Park, Brooklyn, New York, to Abraham Geffen and Batya Volovskaya (1909–1988).
 Geffen's mother owned a clothing store in Borough Park called Chic Corsets by Geffen.
-Both of his parents were Jewish immigrants who met in British Mandatory Palestine and then moved to the United States.
+Both of his parents were Jewish immigrants who met in Israel and then moved to the United States.
+His older brother Mitchell (born Mischa) Geffen (1933–2006) was an attorney who attended UCLA Law School and later settled in Encino, California.

 Geffen graduated from Brooklyn's New Utrecht High School in 1960 with a "barely passing 66 average".
 He attended the University of Texas at Austin for a semester, and then Brooklyn College, before again dropping out.
 He then moved to Los Angeles, California to find his way in the entertainment business.
 He attended Santa Monica College (then known as Santa Monica City College) in Santa Monica, California, but soon left.
 Geffen attributed his challenges in school to dyslexia.

 Business career

-After a brief appearance as an extra in the 1961 film The Explosive Generation, Geffen began his entertainment career in the mailroom at the William Morris Agency (WMA), where he quickly became a talent agent.
-In order to obtain the WMA job, he had to prove he was a college graduate.
+After a brief appearance as an extra in the 1961 film The Explosive Generation, Geffen began his entertainment career in 1964 as a mailroom clerk at the William Morris Agency (WMA), where he quickly became a talent agent.
+He learned about showbiz politics while reading the memos he delivered between agents.
+In order to obtain the talent agent job, he had to prove he was a college graduate.
 As he later reported in an interview, he claimed in his job application at WMA that he had graduated from the University of California at Los Angeles (UCLA).
 Because he worked in the mailroom, Geffen was able to intercept a letter from UCLA to WMA which stated that he had not graduated from UCLA.
 He modified the letter to show that he had attended and graduated, then submitted it to WMA.
-From 1964 to 1968 he was a mailroom clerk and then agent at WMA.
+His colleagues in the mailroom included Elliot Roberts, who later became Geffen's partner at Asylum Records.

-In 1968, he was a talent agent for Ashley Famous Agency.
-In 1969, he was Executive vice president and talent agent for Creative Management Associates.

-His colleagues in the mailroom included Elliot Roberts, who later became Geffen's partner in a management company.
-Geffen left William Morris to become a personal manager and was immediately successful with Laura Nyro and Crosby, Stills and Nash.
+In 1968, Geffen left WMA and became a talent agent for Ashley-Famous Agency.
+In 1969, he was executive vice president and talent agent for Creative Management Associates.
+At this time he also started working as a personal manager and was immediately successful with Laura Nyro and Crosby, Stills & Nash.

 When Geffen was engaged in the process of looking for a record deal for young Jackson Browne, Atlantic Records founder Ahmet Ertegun suggested that Geffen start his own record label.